 -

 Protect your hands.
 When applying treatment, please wash your hands clean and dry them well.
-Also, apply moisturizers on the affected area throughout the day.
-If you can’t help, choose gloves based on what you’re protecting your hands from.
+Moistors should also be applied to the affected area throughout the day.
+If you can’t help but choose gloves based on what you protect your hands from.
 For instance, plastic gloves lined with cotton are good if your hands are often wet.

 -

-Use oatmeal bath.
-Aside from their moisturizing properties, oats can also relieve itchiness.
-It works as an anti-inflammatory and anti-oxidant to relieve the roughness, dryness, and itchiness.
-Some of its oils work together to help repair skin.
-Such oils such as oleic oil, linoleic oil, and avenanthramides help reduce cytokines.
-Cytokines are proteins that cause inflammation.
+Use an oatmeal bath.
+In addition to their moisturizing properties, oats can also relieve itchiness.
+They are anti-inflammatory and antioxidants that relieve roughness, dryness, and itchiness.
+Some of the oils in oatmeal work together to help repair skin.
+Oleic, linoleic, and avenanthramides help reduce cytokines, proteins that cause inflammation.

 -

 Use aloe vera.
-It has healing properties such as anti-inflammatory, anti-microbial, antiviral, and antioxidants.
-Cut the leaves to get the gel and apply it to a clean-washed affected area.
+It has healing properties, such as anti-inflammatory, antimicrobial, antiviral, and antioxidant properties.
+Cut the leaves to get the gel, and apply it to a clean, washed affected area.
 This soothes the irritated and itchy skin.

 -

 Apply coconut oil.
-Known as a natural moisturizer, it is high in saturated fats that have antiseptic and anti-inflammatory properties.
+It is a natural moisturizer high in saturated fats with antiseptic and anti-inflammatory properties.
 Virgin (unprocessed) coconut oil is best because it has potent healing properties.
-It’s safe to apply on the skin or scalp.
-Also, please take note that some people are allergic to it.
+It’s safe to apply to the skin or scalp.
+However, some people are allergic to it.
 Apply it to your inner arm.
-If no allergic reactions happen, you may continue to apply it.
+If no allergic reactions occur, you may continue to apply it.

 -

 Use baking soda.
-Baking soda or sodium bicarbonate is an all-time and multi-purpose household remedy.
-It can also help soothe rashes, poison ivy, or bug bites.
+Baking soda, or sodium bicarbonate, is a versatile household remedy to soothe rashes, poison ivy, and bug bites.

 -